The University of Maine System Procedures for Title IX Sexual Harassment

 In response to a formal complaint the Title IX Coordinator, Deputy Title IX Coordinator, or the Equal Opportunity Officer will:

-- Treat all parties equitably by offering supportive measures to both parties throughout the process;
+- Treat all parties equitably by offering supportive measures to both parties throughout the process; (Supportive measures may include information on counseling, health, safety, academic, and other support services available on campus or within the local community)

 - Continue to provide supportive measures to parties even after the formal complaint process has concluded;